sidgautam95/adaptive-sampling-mri-suno/README.md

 * Nearest Neighbor Search
 * Training and Testing MoDL

-## ICD Sampling algorithm.
+## ICD-based Sampling Optimization algorithm

-Run `get_icd_mask.py` to get ICD mask for a given choice of reconstructor, metric, undersampling factor and initial mask.
-Default parameters are:
+Run `get_icd_mask.py` to get the ICD mask for a given choice of reconstructor, metric, undersampling factor, and initial mask.
+The default parameters are:
 1. Reconstructor: UNet
 2. Metric: NRMSE
 3. Undersampling factor: 4x